 But more place-names might reveal a Frisian origin.
 Words with the element ‘gred’ which is Old-Frisian for ‘pasture land’ or ‘meadow’.
 Another element might have Frisian roots too, namely ‘tehs’ related to tester meaning ‘south’, like in the island Texel, tehs-el ‘south-island’ or Toxandria ‘dwellers of the south’.
 Yet another element is the suffix ‘-bard’ which is a suffix common in modern province Friesland as -bert and -birt.

-But also Bede wrote in his History: “There were very many peoples in Germany from whom the Angles and the Saxons, who now live in Britain, derive their origin; hence even to this day they are by a corruption called Garmani by their neighbors the Britons.
-Now these peoples are the Frisians, the Rugians, the Danes, the Huns, the Old-Saxons and the Boruhtware (Bructerii).”
+But Bede also wrote in his History: “There were very many peoples in Germany from whom the Angles and the Saxons, who now live in Britain, derive their origin; hence even to this day they are by a corruption called Garmani by their neighbours the Britons.
+Now these peoples are the Frisians, the Rugians, the Danes, the Huns, the Old Saxons and the Boruhtware (Bructerii).”

 All quite fascinating and head-spinning, is it not?

-And, do not forget the simple fact Old English and Old Frisian languages are so-called first cousins.
-Closely related languages, nearly indistinguishable at first, although the development of languages along the North Sea was very dynamic during the Migration Period until the eighth century, and the common ancestors of the Saxons might be the base of this too.
+And, do not forget the simple fact Old-English and Old-Frisian languages are so-called first cousins.
+Closely related languages, nearly indistinguishable at first, although the development of languages along the North Sea was very dynamic during the Migration Period until the eighth century.

 It was Venerable Bede, too, who suggested because of this old kinship with the gents of Frisia, the Anglo-Saxon missionaris were morally obliged to convert the still pagan Frisians.
-The most famous preachers were Wilfrith of York, Saint Willibrord from Northumbria and Wynfrith from Crediton (also known as Saint Boniface) but also the lesser known missionaris Saint Adalbert, Wihtbert, Saint Wigbert and Saint Swithberht (also known as Saint Suitbert).
-According to Bede it was Saint Ecgberht of Ripon, who died in 729, from the monastery of Rath Melsigi, also written as Rathmelsigi, near Drogheda at the east coast of Ireland, who was the primary driving force behind the start of the conversion of the Frisians from the end of the seventh century.
+The most famous preachers were Wilfrith of York, Saint Willibrord from Northumbria and Wynfrith from Crediton, also known as Saint Boniface.
+But also the lesser known missionaris Saint Adalbert, Wihtbert, Saint Wigbert and Saint Swithberht, also known as Saint Suitbert.
+According to Bede it was Saint Ecgberht of Ripon, who died in 729, from the monastery of Rath Melsigi near Drogheda in Ireland, who was the primary driving force behind the start of the conversion of the Frisians from the end of the seventh century onward.